mirtim/CS411Project/README.md

 Project is: _finished_

 ## Contact
-Created by Timothy Mirzoian - contact at mirzoiantim@gmail.com
+Created by Timothy Mirzoian - contact me at mirzoiantim@gmail.com